websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

    `Back up the search indexes <./backing-up-elasticsearch.md>`__ before proceeding with these steps.
 ```

-Systems using LES apps will use these additional steps to upgrade besides the common upgrade steps shown above:
+Systems using LES apps must follow these additional steps:

 1. Install Kibana 7.9+ if you are currently using Kibana and Monitoring.